devaultcrypto/DeLight/contrib/update_checker/README.md

 # Electron Cash Update Checker
 ### (`releases.json`)

-This directory contains the `releases.json` file that the Electron Cash update checker uses to determine when a new version of Electron Cash is available.
+This directory contains the `releases.json` file that the Electron Cash update checker uses to determine when a new version of DeLight is available.

 #### Update Checker Overview
 As of version 3.3.6 of Electron Cash, there is an update-checking facility built-in to the Qt desktop app.
 The facility basically functions as follows: